sjgaughran/massprf-pipeline/README.md

 Population genomic variant data are almost never stored as genomic sequence files, yet some software require input data to be in sequence format.
 One such software package, [MASS-PRF](https://github.com/Townsend-Lab-Yale/MASSPRF), is a powerful statistical tool that estimates the local strength of selection in protein-coding genes using the Poisson Random Field (PRF) framework (Zhao et al. 2017).

-`massprf-pipeline` provides tools that prepare input files for analysis in MASS-PRF, as well as scripts to efficiently process and plot the results from MASS-PRF.
+`massprf-pipeline` provides a suite of python-based tools that prepare input files for analysis in MASS-PRF, as well as scripts to efficiently process and plot the results from MASS-PRF.
 The pipeline was created with genome-wide analyses in mind, but it can also be used on smaller subsets of genes.

 ## Features